Partial compactification of stability manifolds via massless semistable objects: Notation and preliminaries

 \subsection{Quasi-abelian categories}

-It has been known since Bridgeland's original article \cite{MR2376815} that quasi-abelian categories are important in the theory of stability conditions.
-In this text they appear even more prominently because slices of lax stability conditions are in general not abelian categories (as with stability conditions) but only quasi-abelian; see slicing $P_t$ in Example~\ref{ex:slicings}.
+It has been known since Tom Bridgeland's original article \cite{Bridgeland08} that quasi-abelian categories are important in the theory of stability conditions.
+In this text they appear even more prominently because slices of lax stability conditions are in general not abelian categories (as with stability conditions) but only quasi-abelian; see slicing $P_t$ in \cref{ex:slicings}.

-Recall, \eg from \cite{MR1779315}, that a \defn{quasi-abelian category} is an additive category with kernels and cokernels and such that the pullback of a strict epimorphism is a strict epimorphism, and the pushout of a strict monomorphism is a strict monomorphism.
-Here a \defn{strict morphism} is one for which the canonical morphism from its coimage to its image is an isomorphism.
-A \defn{length} quasi-abelian category is one which is both artinian and noetherian.
+A \defn{quasi-abelian category} is an additive category with kernels and cokernels and such that the pullback of a strict epimorphism is a strict epimorphism, and the pushout of a strict monomorphism is a strict monomorphism.
+A \defn{strict morphism} is one for which the canonical morphism from its coimage to its image is an isomorphism.
+A quasi-abelian category is \defn{length} if it satisfies the bi-chain condition, \ie is both artinian and noetherian.
+See \eg \cite{Schneiders99}.

-\begin{example}[{\cite[Examples 3.5 and 6.9]{MR4021926}}] Let $\cE$ be the full additive subcategory of finite-dimensional $\kk$-vector spaces generated by $\kk^2$ and $\kk^3$.
+\begin{example}[{\cite[Exs.~3.5 and 6.9]{BHLR20}}] Let $\cE$ be the full $\kk$-linear subcategory of finite-dimensional $\kk$-vector spaces generated by $\kk^2$ and $\kk^3$.
 In this example, any non-zero map $\kk^2\to\kk^3$ has kernel and cokernel $0$.
 Therefore the coimage $\kk^2$ and image $\kk^3$ are not isomorphic and the morphism is not strict.
 In particular, $\kk^2$ and $\kk^3$ are simple objects of $\cE$, and $\cE$ is a length quasi-abelian category.
-However, the Jordan--H\"older property fails: $\kk^6 = \kk^2\oplus\kk^2\oplus\kk^2 = \kk^3\oplus\kk^3$ has two Jordan--H\"older filtrations with non-isomorphic factors and of different lengths. \end{example}
+However, the Jordan--H\"older property fails: $\kk^6 = \kk^2\oplus\kk^2\oplus\kk^2 = \kk^3\oplus\kk^3$ has two Jordan--H\"older filtrations of different lengths, with non-isomorphic factors.
+Likewise, the Krull--Schmidt property fails because of the non-unique decompositions. \end{example}

+As the above example shows, decompositions into indecomposable objects exist in arbitrary length quasi-abelian categories but may lack the Krull--Schmidt properties.
+However, when the length quasi-abelian category arises as in the next section from a slicing of a Hom-finite triangulated category we recover the Krull--Schmidt property, see \cref{prop:KRS property}.